totaljs-es/querybuilderoracle/README.md

 ---

 - `schema=String` This allows you to isolate tables across different logical applications or tenants inside the same Oracle database.
-If omitted, queries will run using the Oracle user’s default schema.
+If omitted, queries will run using the Oracle connection user default tenant.
 - `pooling=Number` sets a default pooling (it overwrites pooling)